 How does valium work?

 It is a benzodiazepine class of drug with anticonvulsant, amnestic and muscle relaxant properties and it contains the major ingredient diazepam.
 Valium works by altering the neurotransmitters in the brain and providing soothing effects in the body.
-Valium generic should only be taken orally and it is usually taken before bed time due to its residual effects.
+Valium generic should only be taken orally and it is usually taken before bedtime due to its residual effects.
 The recommended valium dosage is 5mg per day and can go up to 10-15mg depending on a patient’s condition.
 It works by relieving anxiety before surgery or medical procedures and controlling muscle spasms that occur as a result of tetanus or poisoning.
-Diazepam or also going by general term generic valium decreases the time taken to fall asleep and also promote restful sleep which prevents waking up in the middle of the night.
+Diazepam or also going by general term generic valium decreases the time was taken to fall asleep and also promote restful sleep which prevents waking up in the middle of the night.
 Moreover, it also increases the quality of sleep as people tend to sleep for longer hours.
 As diazepam remains active in the body for many hours, drowsiness may also last until the next day.

 Can valium treat alcohol withdrawal symptoms?

 There are many people who have undergone treatment to quit alcohol.
 The majority of them get minimal results or they switch up treatments.
-In such cases they buy valium to help in the management of alcohol withdrawal.
+In such cases, they buy valium to help in the management of alcohol withdrawal.
 This pill is recommended for its efficacy and wide therapeutic values.
 But it should be used only for a short term and many people are told not to take this medicine for longer than 4 months without doctor’s advice.
 They are also supposed to contact a doctor when the medicine is not working normally or if they wanted to increase the dosage.
-However, they are advised not to take this medicine together with alcohol as it may increase nervous system side effects like dizziness, drowsiness and difficulty in breathing.
+However, they are advised not to take this medicine together with alcohol as it may increase nervous system side effects like dizziness, drowsiness, and difficulty in breathing.
 They must avoid activities requiring mental alertness such as driving or operating machinery.

 Valium vs Xanax: